 According to the legend, shepherds saw a light coming out of an – until then – unknown cave where they found the Madonna when entering it.
 They tried to move the sculpture but only managed to do so to the spot where she is nowadays as she suddenly became so heavy, nobody could move her anymore.
 So monks decided to build the monastery at exactly that place around her.

 The Madonna you can see today in the church is actually a Romanesque sculpture from the 12th century.
 Her face turned black in the course of the time having been exposed to candle smoke.
 She was named patron saint of Catalonia next to Sant Jordi in 1880 by the Pope for her 1000th birthday.
 Usually there is a long line of pilgrims waiting to be able to praise the Madonna and touch or kiss her.

 All Benedictine monasteries are operating autonomously and are run by an abbot.
 More than 70 monks are currently living in Montserrat.
 They are also called black monks in reference to their cloths.
 When becoming a monk one has to make three vows: The first one is the promise of stability.
 The promise to remain in the same order.
 The second vow is the obedience to the community superior.
 The final vow is to convert to a monastic manner of life.

 Things to do in Barcelona

-The Barcelona Feeling offers guided tours to the Monastery of Montserrat.
+The Barcelona Feeling offers private tours to the Monastery of Montserrat.
 A day trip out of town you should not miss during your Barcelona trip: Private Tour Montserrat Mountain & Monastery